geez0219/website-ng/src/assets/branches/master/tutorial/beginner/t07_estimator.md

 <a id='t07structure'></a>

 ### Structure
 If you are familiar with Keras, you will notice that the structure of `Trace` is very similar to the `Callback` in keras.
-Despite the structural similarity, `Trace` gives you a lot more flexibility which we will talk about in depth in [advanced tutorial 4](./tutorials/master/advanced/t04_trace).
+Despite the structural similarity, `Trace` gives you a lot more flexibility which we will talk about in depth in [advanced Tutorial 4](./tutorials/master/advanced/t04_trace).
 Implementation-wise, `Trace` is a python class with the following structure:

 ```python